Largest Cell in Human Body Male in World

 Granule cells’ slender, unmyelinated axons climb vertically to the cortex’s higher layer.
 They break in half at that point, with each branch going horizontally to produce a parallel fibre.
 From the split, a parallel fibre travels for an average of 3 mm in each direction.
 Purkinje cells’ dendritic trees are crossed by parallel fibres.
 Glutamate is the neurotransmitter used by granule cells, and it has excitatory effects on its targets.

-FAQs on Smallest and Largest cell in Human body
+Largest cell in Human Body: FAQs

 Which of the male body’s cells is the largest?